 CHEETAH Facts:Cheetahs don’t avoid water – they swim across rivers Cheetahs hunt at night to avoid hot weather and disturbance Cheetahs hunt alone or in group; they use a full-speed-chase or a slow-speed hunt Males live alone or in coalitions consist of brothers/littermates Females live solitary or in coalitions and can raise cubs together Cubs have been seen accompanied by an adult female and a male

-In the 1970s there were about 15,000 cheetahs in Africa, while now the global wild cheetah population is estimated as low as 7,500 animals.
+In the 1970s there were about 15,000 cheetahs in Africa, while now the global wild cheetah population is estimated as low as 7,100 animals and confined to 9% of its historical distributional range.
 The last significant populations remain in Southern (Namibia, Botswana, SA) and East Africa, wherein the South African and East African populations are represented by different subspecies.